markioan/RNNTextAnalytics/README.md

    2. The *second* one transforms the *post* data into **Centroids of word Embeddings** with and without Standardization.

-   3. The *third* finds the **best** tuned model parameter combination of the above 4 models and trains a MLP neural model with it.
+   3. The *third* finds the **best** tuned model parameter combination of the above 4 models and trains a RNN neural model with it.

-   Each section contains a partition where it evaluates and visualizes the prediction performance of the best configured MLP model using the relevant metrics as *f1*, *accuracy*,  and visualizations as *Confusion Matrix* , *Classification Report*
+   Each section contains a partition where it evaluates and visualizes the prediction performance of the best configured RNN model using the relevant metrics as *f1*, *accuracy*,  and visualizations as *Confusion Matrix* , *Classification Report*

 ## Project Structure